 Meet the Office

-Jennifer has successfully run Traveling School semesters in both Africa and South America, and students have fallen in love with her enjoyment of teaching and the world.
-Jennifer believes that students learn best when the material is relevant and accessible.
-The power of truly experiencing another culture can broaden personal points of view, enrich global understanding, and transform lives.
+Jennifer Royall is a lifelong educator whose Traveling School history began in 2003.
+Successfully running semesters in southern Africa and South America, Jennifer fell in love with the power of The Traveling School’s mission, believing students learn best when the material is relevant and accessible and that the power of engaging in another culture can broaden personal points of view, enrich global understanding and transform lives.
+In 2008, Jennifer joined the administrative staff and later transitioned to the Head of School, becoming Executive Director in 2016.

 Additionally, Jennifer’s professional experience in the outdoors includes two decades of leading biking, hiking and river trips with teens and adults throughout the Rocky Mountain West and internationally in wild settings of New Zealand, Europe, Mongolia and Tahiti.
 Whenever possible, Jennifer and her husband have traveled extensively searching for suitably exciting whitewater for kayaking, the perfect waves to surf in Mexico and Central America, great ski spots all over the West, and remote waters for sea kayaking in Alaska.